cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 | table _time CommandLine
 ```

 The question tells us the VBScript's full text is prepended to the launching `.exe` name _inside_ the `CommandLine` field.
 So this field will contain an unusually long string, not a normal one-line command.
-I use this next spl query to measure field length and sort to find the longest one.
+I use this next SPL query to measure field length and sort to find the longest one.

 ```
 index=botsv1 sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" EventCode=1 *.exe CommandLine=* earliest="08/24/2016:00:00:00" latest="08/25/2016:00:00:00"